 Of the children living with their mothers, 35 percent never see their father and 24 percent see their fathers less than once a month.

-Even in homes where the father is present research shows that the average father spends less than 10 minutes a day one-on-one with his child.
-We are living in a society where emotional and spiritual fatherlessness is becoming the norm.
-Many of today’s fathers did not have positive role models to show them what it means to be a father to a child, so they are not there to show their children what it means to be a father.
+Even in homes where the father is present, research shows that the average father spends less than 10 minutes a day one-on-one with his child.
+In our society, emotional and spiritual fatherlessness is becoming the norm.
+Many of today’s fathers did not have positive role models to show them what it meant to be a father, so they are not there to show their children what it means to be a father.

 No matter how great a mother is, she cannot replace what a father provides to a child.
 Irrefutable research shows that mothers typically are nurturing, soft, gentle, comforting, protective and emotional.
-Fathers tend to be challenging, prodding, loud, playful, encourage risk taking, and physical.
+Fathers tend to encourage risk taking and to be challenging, prodding, loud, playful and physical.
 Children need a balance of protection and reasonable risk taking.
-If a positive male role model is not present in the life of a child there is a void in this area.
+If a positive male role model is not present in the life of a child, there is a void in this area.
 Children who live in this environment are more likely to be involved in criminal activity, premarital sexual activity, do poorer in school and participate in unhealthy activities.

-Studies have shown that involvement of a father or a positive male role model in the lives of children has profound effects on them.
-Father-child interaction promotes a child’s physical well being, perceptual ability and competency for relating with others.
+Studies have shown that involvement of a father or a positive male role model has profound effects on children.
+Father-child interaction promotes a child’s physical well-being, perceptual ability and competency for relating with others.
 These children also demonstrate greater ability to take initiative and evidence self-control.

 How can you make a positive difference for these children?

-- If you are a mother you can encourage the involvement of positive male role models in the life of your child.
+- A mother can encourage the involvement of positive male role models in her child's life.

-- If you are a non-custodial dad you can make the effort to visit with your child more often and be intentional about teaching them important life lessons.
+- Non-custodial dads can make the effort to visit with their children more often and be intentional about teaching them important life lessons.

-- If you are an educator you can encourage fathers to take on a more active role in the classroom.
+- Educators can encourage fathers to take on a more active role in the classroom.

-- If you are a faith-based institution you can provide programs that bring fathers together with their children and also encourage male role models to be involved with children in their sphere of influence.
+- Faith-based institutions can provide programs to bring fathers together with their children and also encourage male role models to be involved with children in their sphere of influence.

-- If you are a leader in your business encourage your employees to be involved in community efforts such as mentoring, Boy Scouts, Girl Scouts, Big Brothers-Big Sisters, youth groups, Boys Club or Girl’s Inc.
+- Business leaders can encourage employees to be involved in community efforts such as mentoring, Boy Scouts, Girl Scouts, Big Brothers-Big Sisters, youth groups, Boys Club or Girl’s Inc.

 Every child needs someone who is absolutely crazy about them.
 It is up to us to make sure they have that person.